 Domestic violence is an all-too-common situation in the United States.
 If your spouse is dangerous, what steps can you take to prove that to the court?
-This blog will talk through what’s necessary to obtain divorce restraining orders.
+This blog will talk through what’s necessary to obtain divorce restraining orders and proving your spouse is a danger.

 Under the Domestic Violence Prevention Act (DVPA) in California, set forth in Family Code Sections 6200-6409, domestic violence is abuse, as described in Section 6203: